SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/Statistical-methods.md

 The aim of the *Modelling* section is to provide tools for time series modelling and forecasting without performing the estimation of its components and decomposition.
-The estimated results can be useful for time series analysis and in theprediction of short-term developments.
+The estimated results can be useful for time series analysis and in the prediction of short-term developments.

 The *Modelling* section includes all capabilities from the TRAMO and RegARIMA models.
 It is flexible in [specifying model parameters](../reference-manual/modelling-specifications.html).
 The